realworldocaml/book/en/prologue.md

 that produces performant code without requiring heavy optimization and without the complexities of dynamic JIT compilation.
 This, along with OCaml's strict evaluation model, makes runtime behavior easy to predict.
-The garbage collector is incremental, letting you avoid large GC-related pauses, and precise, meaning it will collect all unreferenced data (unlike many reference-counting collectors), and the runtime is simple and highly portable.
+The garbage collector is _incremental_, letting you avoid large GC-related pauses, and _precise_, meaning it will collect all unreferenced data (unlike many reference-counting collectors), and the runtime is simple and highly portable.